airtai/faststream/docs/docs/en/getting-started/asgi.md

 # ASGI Support

-Often you need to not just run your application to consume messages, but make it an actual part of your services ecosystem with *Prometheus metrics*, K8S *liveness* and *readiness probes*, *traces* and other observability features.
+Often, you need not only to run your application to consume messages but also to make it a part of your service ecosystem with *Prometheus metrics*, K8S *liveness* and *readiness probes*, *traces*, and other observability features.

 Unfortunately, such functionalilty can't be implemented by broker features alone, and you have to provide several **HTTP** endpoints in your app.